Hurricane Florence evacuations expand, with 'disaster at doorstep'

 Officials in New Hanover County, which includes Wilmington, have stockpiled enough food and water for 60,000 people for four days, along with more than 28,000 tarps.
 Shelters in the city were filling and some people were being bused inland to Raleigh, even though some residents there were told they might have to evacuate because of flooding.

-“It’s going to be bad,” said Woody White, chairman of the New Hanover County Commissioners.
-“But no matter how bad it’s going to be, it will pass and our job will be to rebuild this community together, and that’s what we’re going to do.”
+“It’s going to be bad,” said Woody White, a county commissioner.
+“But no matter how bad it’s going to be, it will pass and our job will be to rebuild this community together.”

-Reporting by Ernest Scheyder; Additional reporting by Scott DiSavino in New York, Brendan O'Brien in Milwaukee and Bernie Woodall in Fort Lauderdale, Florida, Writing by Bill Trott and Steve Gorman; Editing by Bill Tarrant and Lisa Shumaker
+Reporting by Ernest Scheyder; Additional reporting by Scott DiSavino in New York, Brendan O'Brien in Milwaukee and Bernie Woodall in Fort Lauderdale, Florida; and Gene Cherry in Raleigh, North Carolina and Alex Dobuzinskis in Los Angeles; Writing by Bill Trott and Steve Gorman; Editing by Bill Tarrant and Lisa Shumaker